SOCIAL ISOLATION

 More than just loneliness

-When times have become challenging, our community has shown that we can come together to do better.
 Social connectedness and a strong community build an important foundation for which individuals can experience equity and feel included.
 Without a sense of belonging and connection to your surroundings, social isolation can begin to take hold, affecting your health and your wealth.
 People who are socially isolated are at a higher risk of developing health problems, slipping into poverty and experience a higher rate of mental health challenges and mortality.
 For Niagara to continue to grow and succeed as community, it’s going to take all of us.
 That’s why United Way strives to leave no individual feeling isolated or excluded.

 The Facts: